All Episodes

 They're all in on him failing.

-How about the WikiLeaks revelations this week?
+How about the Wikileaks revelations this week?

-That the CIA espionage division, which is not, as I know it part of their charter, is far more powerful than the NSA with zero checks and balances, that the CIA has the capability to deliberately mimic the hacking protocols of other countries like Russia,
+That the CIA espionage division, which is not, as I know, a part of their charter, is far more powerful than the NSA with zero checks and balances, that the CIA has the capability to deliberately mimic the hacking protocols of other countries like Russia so they can obfuscate their own hacks and blame it on another country,

-so they can obfuscate their own hacks and blame it on another country, which could cause a major international crisis, or the CIA's secret hacking division producing huge amounts of weaponized malware that can infest your iPhone, your Android, and they lost control of it after we developed it, or the CIA losing control of their cyber uh weapon arsenal all together.
+which could cause a major international crisis, or the CIA's secret hacking division producing huge amounts of weaponized malware that can infest your iPhone, your Android, and they lost control of it after we developed it, or the CIA losing control of their cyber weapon arsenal altogether.

 Add the numbers.

-That's 900,000 pages, and we got what?
+And we got what?

 9,000.